SeverinSolutions/severinsolutions.github.io/README.md

-# SeverinSolutions Homepage
+# Personal Portfolio

-This webpage serves as a personal portfolio to showcase my background and work in IT.
+This serves as a personal portfolio to showcase my background and work in IT.
 It is designed for both potential clients and employers to gain a clear understanding of who I am and the value I bring to a project or team.
 The design is straightforward and functional, without unnecessary complexity.
 The site includes four main pages: Home, About, Projects, and Contact.
 Each page provides concise and relevant information, with the Projects page receiving the most focus to highlight my previous work and accomplishments.

 ## 🚀 Features